 It’s not uncommon for home improvement rookies to experience slight panic while attempting a project involving a hammer and nails.
-Fingers somehow always get smashed, and suddenly, the project doesn’t seem that important anymore.
-But with this trick, you don’t have to sacrifice your digits when you want to hang a few photos.
+But with this trick, you don’t have to risk your digits when you want to hang a few photos.
 Watch the video below to master our super easy methods, and you’ll be hammering away fearlessly in no time.

 Watch Now: The Trick to Safely Hammering Nails